 Our sales and legal departments thought of “health risk appraisal” as a more old-fashioned term, more commonly used in older populations.
 But Dr. Brittany U. Carter, Wellsource Director of Health & Research, confirms that "the terms health risk assessment and health risk appraisal can be used interchangeably as they are collecting and measuring the same things—lifestyle factors and health risks.”
 To sum it up, health risk assessments and health risk appraisals are essentially the same thing.

 What about you?
 Does your organization use the term health risk assessment or health risk appraisal?
 Vote in our poll and leave us a comment below.
 Whatever you call it, an HRA is an important tool for wellness professionals, health plans, and wellness companies alike.
-Check out Choosing the best Health Risk Assessment to learn more.
+Need help identifying which HRA is the best solution for your organization?
+Download our checklist below to learn more.